oblac/jodd-site/content/props/index.md

 ~~~~~

 In this example 3 keys are defined; two keys have different values in
-two profiles (`develop` and `deploy`) and no base value.
+two profiles (`develop` and `deploy`) and have no base value.

 Since sections are just a prefix definition and since profile can be
-anywhere in the key name, therefore section name can contain profile
+located anywhere in the key name, section name can define profile
-definition as well.
+definition as well!
 Above example can be written as:

 ~~~~~
 db.port=3086